Who We Are

 President and Founder of The Nava Center

-Dr. Shore is a clinical psychologist with over ten years specializing in trauma and the founder of The Nava Center.
+Dr. Shore is a licensed clinical psychologist with over ten years specializing in trauma and the founder of The Nava Center.
 She earned her Bachelor of Arts in Communication Studies from the University of Maryland and then went on to earn a Master of Arts in Professional Psychology and a Doctorate in Clinical Psychology from the Massachusetts School of Professional Psychology (now William James College).
 Dr. Shore completed a Certificate in Traumatic Studies at The Trauma Center at JRI where she completed her internship and post-doctoral work.
 Outside of her professional interests, Dr. Shore loves a good mystery novel, when her dog wants to snuggle, and watching television shows only popular in the 80s and 90s.

-Jodi Hasko, MS
+Jodi Hasko, MS, LPC

 Stacey Rettew, MS, LPC, NCC

-Stacey currently works with trauma survivors across the lifespan in a community mental health setting.
+Stacey is a Licensed Professional Counselor currently working with trauma survivors across the lifespan in a community mental health setting.
 She obtained her Masters of Science Degree in Community and Trauma Counseling from Thomas Jefferson University and is a Licensed Professional Counselor.
 Prior to entering the counseling field, Stacey worked in education in both public and private school settings.
 While raising her four children, Stacey has long been involved in both community-based volunteerism and non-profit work that especially supports women and children.
 Stacey has been trained in multiple trauma-focused interventions and believes in an affirming and eclectic approach to treatment.
 In addition to her focus on family and volunteerism, Stacey’s self-care includes writing, running, and entertaining her two very energetic dogs.

 Mindy Kang Hwang